Magnitude meets persistence. Homology theories for filtered simplicial sets: Magnitude homology

 \section{Magnitude homology}

-Leinster and Shulman introduce magnitude homology in \cite{LS17}, as the categorification of the magnitude of a metric space.
-Here we first briefly recall the definition of magnitude homology as given in \cite{LS17}, then we give an alternative equivalent definition that will be the definition that we will use later to relate persistent homology to magnitude homology, and briefly summarise how magnitude homology categorifies the magnitude.
-In this and the next sections we denote by $\PPP$ the symmetric monoidal category with set of objects given by the non-negative real numbers $[0,\infty)$, with exactly one morphism $l'\to l$ whenever $l'\geq l$, tensor product given by addition, and unit by $0$.
+Hepworth and Willerton introduced magnitude homology for graphs in \cite{HW17} as the categorification of the magnitude of a finite metric space associated to a graph.
+Subsequently, Leinster and Shulman generalised magnitude homology to arbitrary finite metric spaces \cite{LS17}.
+Here we first briefly recall the definition of magnitude homology as given in \cite{LS17}, and then we give an alternative equivalent definition that will serve as the starting point to relate persistent homology to magnitude homology.